nice-digital/next-web/README.md

 5. Open next-web/api/NICE.NextWeb.API.sln in Visual Studio and Run.
 You should be presented with a web page that says 'Not found'.
 6. Ensure that in the Storyblok's .env file STORYBLOK_OCELOT_ENDPOINT correctly matches your local Ocelot endpoint URL and has a suffix of /storyblok. i.e. `STORYBLOK_OCELOT_ENDPOINT=http://localhost:45127/storyblok`
 7. Run Storyblok, it should now use Ocelot for it's caching.

+## TRAC Integration

+We have integrated Trac job boards with Nextweb using Storyblok.
+The integration allows the web content team to embed and render Trac jobs directly on the website.

+### Trac Component in Storyblok

+A Trac Embed component is available in the Storyblok space.
+This component is used to render a specific Trac job board on a page.

+### Component Fields

+Job Board ID

+1. Required field.
+2. This value populates the data-JobsBoardID attribute in the Trac embed script within the Nextweb TracEmbed component.
+    Example: 10000 can be used initially to test the integration with sample vacancies.

+Integrity Key

+1. This value ensures the security and integrity of the Trac JavaScript file.
+2. It is the same across all Trac embed scripts referencing the same version of the Trac script.
+3. Whenever the version of the Trac script changes, the integrity key in Storyblok must also be updated.

+### Script

+We currently use the following script to render Trac job boards:

+`<script src="https://feeds.trac.jobs/js/v18/EmbeddedJobsBoard.js" integrity="<INTEGRITY_KEY>"></script>`

+Notes:

+- If the integrity key changes, the version in the script URL may need to be updated.
+- The data-JobsBoardID attribute is dynamically populated from the Storyblok Trac component.